 There was plenty of action at this kite fly!

-It was back to the usual Semaphore Park location this month...
+It was back to the usual Semaphore South location this month.

 There wasn't much cloud cover to block the sun.
-With temperatures around 30 degrees C the weather was pretty much perfect to fly a kite or 3.
+With temperatures around 30 degrees C the weather was pretty much perfect to fly a kite or three.
 That sentence came out more poetic than intended.
-(Or, 'I'm a poet and don't know it' - a time-honored Daddy Joke...)
+(Or, "I'm a poet and don't know it"—a time-honored Daddy joke.)

-Elly and Julie were flying a large orange parafoil with a purple Dragon slung underneath.
-Andy had been flying his large Trilobyte with Tiger and Dog inflatables underneath—since 10:30 in the morning!
+Elly and Julie were flying a large orange parafoil with a purple dragon slung underneath.
+Andy had been flying his large trilobyte with tiger and dog inflatables underneath—since 10:30 in the morning!
 Mike put up a large multi-colored parafoil with a suspended ball.
-Great entertainment for any kids who wanted to play or experiment with the chaotic motions of the ball when hit or thrown!
-After taking a few photos and a video I wasted no time putting up my Tyvek Roller.
-The Roller stayed in roughly the same spot at around 100 feet up, for the next 1 1/2 hours or so.
+The ball was great entertainment for any kids who wanted to play or experiment with its chaotic motions when hit or thrown!
+After taking a few photos and a video I wasted no time putting up my Tyvek roller.
+The roller stayed in roughly the same spot (at around 100 feet up) for the next 1 1/2 hours or so.
 What a great breeze!

 Some guy down on the well-populated beach was flying a colorful rotating box kite.
 The kite was more like a rolling drum than a traditional box.
 The drum/tube appeared to be bridled from the nose and was holding a respectable line angle.
-A cool kite indeed, as noted by several of us from the club.
+It was a cool kite indeed as noted by several of us from the club.

 A family on the grassed area had a small para-sled floating around for much of the afternoon as well.
-The simple kid's kite couldn't have been more than 30cm (1ft) across, in flight, but it certainly was reliable.
+The simple kid's kite couldn't have been more than 30 cm (12 in.) across, in flight, but it certainly was reliable.

 The fly day had a somewhat lower turnout than our best, but still, a good fly was had by all.